Run benchmark comparisons

 Set preferences

 You can set preferences for Business Analyst Web App in the application preferences.
-For comparison reports, you can specify preferences for the colors used to depict comparisons and the geography levels compared.
+For benchmark comparisons, you can specify preferences for the colors used to depict comparisons and the geography levels compared.
 Administrators can set preferences for the entire organization.

 To set the workflow preferences, do the following: